VladChat/luggage-scale/blog-src/posts/durable-luggage-scale-frequent-flyers/index.md

 ## Frequently Asked Questions (FAQ)
 **How accurate are handheld luggage scales?**
 Quality models maintain accuracy within a small tolerance suitable for airline limits.
-Consistency matters more than a fractional precision race—if it reads the same across repeated lifts, you can trust your packing decisions.
+Consistency matters more than a fractional precision raceâ€”if it reads the same across repeated lifts, you can trust your packing decisions.

 **Do I need a TARE function?**
-It’s useful.
+Itâ€™s useful.
 If you use organizers, straps, or protective covers, TARE removes their weight so you see the true bag weight without mental math.

-**Hook or strap—which is better?**
+**Hook or strapâ€”which is better?**
 Both can be durable.
 Hooks are quick to attach to rigid handles; reinforced straps are gentler on delicate grips and often pack flatter.
 Look for **metal components** and strong stitching if you go strap-style.

 **Will it survive weekly flights?**